|

 ×

-ELE-2110 DC CircuitsThis course covers the fundamental concepts of electricity, batteries, DC series, parallel and complex circuits, electrical conductors, electromagnetism and magnetic circuits, and DC electrical indicating instruments.
+ELE-2110 DC CircuitsThis course covers the fundamental concepts of electricity, circuits, and circuit elements, as well as serial, parallel, and more complex configurations, electrical conductors, power, and energy.
+It also covers the behavior of inductors and capacitors in DC circuits and their analysis in transient and steady states.
+A professional simulation package is used to conduct simulation experiments throughout the course.
+This course prepares students for ELE-2120: AC Circuits, a follow-up course on alternating current.
+Together, the two courses provide the knowledge base for all electrical, electronics, and mechatronics courses.
+These three branches of engineering, along with their specialization options, open the path to a majority of engineering careers.
 Advisory: Proficiency in a course equivalent to at least MAT-1210: College Algebra is needed to succeed in this course.
 Note: This course requires that students use NI Circuit Design Suite software, which is a Windows-based product and will not run on Macs.
 Students can run this software and other Windows software on a Mac using Apple's Boot Camp technology or third-party virtualization tools like Parallels or VMWare Fusion.
 These tools make it possible to run Mac OSX and a Windows operating system side by side.
 This solution will require a Windows license.
 Study Methods:

 Credits: 3 Preview the Online Syllabus | DC Circuits | 3 |